Photo credit: Martha Wirth Photography

 “A Cantina Special”

-Performers: Duo Gravazoides - Leah Grandstaff & Bayard Wenzel
+Performers: Duo Gravizoides - Leah Grandstaff & Bayard Wenzel

 Music: Catina - Star Wars Cover by Lamuzgueule